-This table is no longer published in Financial Statistics as from November 2004
+This table discontinued as from November 2004.

 Table 7.10 Average money rates and yields

 Nominal zero coupon yields

 The model used to derive these estimates is a spline-based technique, known as the 'Variable Roughness Penalty' (VRP) model, which replaces the formerly used Svensson method.
 The new method has been found to be better able to capture the true shape of the term structure, and provides more stable estimates.
 Further details are given by Anderson & Sleath, "New estimates of the UK real and nominal yield curves", Bank of England Quarterly Bulletin, November 1999.
 More detailed descriptions and analysis has been published by the Bank of England Working Paper No.126 entitled "New estimates of the UK real and nominal yield curves" by John Sleath and Nicola Anderson.